Projects - Info & Background

 Seagrass meadows are an important component of the near shore marine environment of the Adelaide metropolitan area of Gulf St Vincent, where there are extensive subtidal beds of Posidonia (Tape weed), and Amphibolis (Wire weed).
 There are also extensive areas of Zostera (Eel grass) on the muddy banks adjacent to the mangroves in Barker Inlet and to the north, which also extend into the subtidal zone.

 There has been extensive loss of seagrasses in the metropolitan region with significant changes to the marine ecology of the region.
 Restoring the natural seagrass beds will have major environmental benefits.

-Of most interest to the Estuary Care Foundation are the intertidal and subtidal Zostera beds which, would have previously occurred throughout the Port River and Barker Inlet.
+Of most interest to the Estuary Care Foundation were the intertidal and subtidal Zostera beds which, would have previously occurred throughout the Port River and Barker Inlet.

-Improvements in water quality in the Port River and Barker Inlet are enabling the natural restoration of Zostera and encouraging restoration trials by the Foundation.
+Improvements in water quality in the Port River and Barker Inlet enabled the natural restoration of Zostera and encouraged restoration trials by the Foundation.

 Qualitative observations by Assoc Professor Jason Tanner, SARDI in January 2017 indicated that Zostera had extended its range in the Port River, south of the Quarantine Station.
 He observed a thick band of intertidal seagrass almost all the way to AGL, and a few small patches in between the 2 AGL cooling water intakes.
 There was little seagrass on the mainland side, just a small pocket at Mutton Cove, which was then thick and healthy.

-This significant news has encouraged the Foundation to establish three projects, two for seagrass monitoring and one for restoration.
+This significant news encouraged the Foundation to establish seagrass monitoring and restoration trials.

 For information and updates on progress, see the Posts for Seagrass Restoration.